fene20/memory-game/README.md

 - The Run Game button is under the game boxes area.
 The border colour of the button changes to match where the player is in the game run.
 Hitting the Run Game button calls the JS function runGameSequence.
 - During a game the player will just want to see the level/scores, the nine boxes and the Run Game button.
 - The instructions are laid out under the Run Game button.
 After the instructions are read it will not matter if the players fingers are on the Run Game button, i.e. blocking the instructions.
 - The footer is locked to the bottom of the page.
-It is narrow.
+It is narrow and does not block the page significantly.
 A dummy_footer div was added to allow the full page to scroll above the footer.

 ### Features Left to Implement
 - The JS code could be implemented with a while loop so that the player does not need to hit Run Game button for each sequence.
 The button could easily be added or removed from the page with JS code.
 Perhaps instead the Run Game button could be replaced with a pause button by JS code so that the player can halt the game during a run.
 - Perhaps Audio could be added with a button to turn off the audio.
 Or just use the volume control.
 Parents might be happier with no audio at all though.

 ## Technologies Used
-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 - [Balsamiq Wireframes](https://balsamiq.com/wireframes/desktop/)
     - This project used **Balsamiq Wireframes** to generate the wireframe for this project.

 - [Fontawesome Icons](https://fontawesome.com/)
     - This project used free **Fontawesome** icons.
-    - The icons used were, the buromobelexperte, facebook, instagram and copyright icons.
+    - The icons used were the buromobelexperte, facebook, instagram and copyright icons.

 - [W3C Markup Validation Service](https://validator.w3.org/)
     - This project used the **JS W3C Markup Validation Service** to check for warnings/errors.